upmaru/instellar-web/src/pages/posts/alpine-3-14-legacy.md

 ### New Applications

 If you are deploying new applications, we recommend using the latest version of Alpine, which is currently alpine/3.17.
-To update your application, simply change the version in your instellar.yml file.
+To update your stack, simply set the `stack: alpine/3.17` in your instellar.yml file.
-Existing Applications

 ### Existing Applications